joseph-crowley/wolfram-cli/FIELD_MANUAL.md

 #### 6.6.2 Full GR Stacks

-For curvature, spin connections, and tetrads, prefer xAct’s `xTensor` and friends; they bring index types, symmetries, and kernels tailored for relativity.
+For curvature, spin connections, and tetrads, prefer xAct's `xTensor` and friends; they bring index types, symmetries, and kernels tailored for relativity.
 Documentation and references are extensive.

 ---

-### 6.7 PDE Eigenmodes – NDEigensystem for Waveguides and Quantum Billiards
+### 6.7 PDE Eigenmodes - NDEigensystem for Waveguides and Quantum Billiards

 ```wl
 #!/usr/bin/env wolframscript